John Hunt (publisher): Personal life and demise

 Hunt and his wife Sarah Hoole "Sally" (née Hammond), whom he had married in 1797, had at least two sons, one of whom, Henry Leigh Hunt, eventually took over many publishing and editing responsibilities from his father.

 Hunt was closely attached to, and a frequent collaborator with, his younger brother Leigh.
 However, between 1825 and 1840, the brothers were not on speaking terms because of, as they later agreed, a misunderstanding over financial matters.

-John Hunt spent his last decades retired to Upper Chaddon near Taunton, Somerset.
+John Hunt spent his last decades retired to Upper Cheddon near Taunton, Somerset.
 After many years in poor health, he died in Brompton, Middlesex, on 7 September 1848.